David Walliams: Other

-Would I Lie To You Nazi salutes

-Walliams reportedly performed two Nazi salutes during the recording of the BBC's 2025 Christmas special episode of Would I Lie To You?, drawing criticism.
+Walliams reportedly performed two Nazi salutes during the recording of the BBC's 2025 Christmas special episode of Would I Lie to You?, drawing criticism.
 The BBC said the footage would not be broadcast.
+Later in the same year he was dropped as a client by HarperCollins UK following an investigation into alleged inappropriate behaviour and harassment towards junior female staff.
+Waterstones also removed Walliams from the line‑up of its 2025 Children's Book Festival following the allegations.
+HarperCollins continued to print older titles of Walliams', but in September 2026 said they would no longer be doing this.